0mikey1/RSA-Public-Key-Cryptosystem-Random-Semiprime-Factorization/README.md

 by raising it to the power of integer d mod n.

-The function "rsa_signature_verify" first decrypts the given signature by raising it to the power of .
+The function "rsa_signature_verify" first decrypts the given signature by raising it to the power of e mod n.
 Then, it compares the result with the digest of given message using SHA-256.
 If the values are equal, the given signature is verified for the given message.
 Otherwise, the signature is not verified.